bodkan/slendr/README.md

 #### 2. Define demographic history and population boundaries

-Times are given in "units before present", distances in kilometers.
+Times are given in "units before the present", distances in kilometers.
 Note that for easier model definition, all coordinates of are specified by the user in geographic coordinate system (longitude, latitude), but are internally represented in a projected CRS.
+If desired, times can also be given in a forward direction.

 ```r